naufalafels/cheap_travel/README.md

 3. We assume the origin of flight is in Sydney, Australia.
 4. We assume the list gives airport code as destination.
 ##

+## E. Regrets
+Unusable API:
+- Unable to use city name as a parameter for travalay.js.
+- Unable to give single major city of the airport.